yochaigal/cairn/wip/2e/forest-seeds.md

 ## Example Forest

-## Map
+### Map

 [![Click Me!](/img/2e/forest-seed-example.webp "Click to embiggen"){:height="60%" width="60%"}](/img/2e/forest-seed-example.webp)

-## The Forest
+### The Forest

 **Description**: Diseased, Flooded

 A wood infected with disease and rot.
 Parts of it are severely flooded.

-## Denizens
+### Denizens

-### What are the inhabitants of this forest like?

 **Traits**: Stable, Invasive

 They value stability above all things.
 They will do whatever it takes - including invading other lands - to maintain that stability.

-### What do their Factions want?

-**Faction Agendas**: Expansion, Fragmentation
+**Faction Agenda**: Expansion, Fragmentation

 The primary faction is bent on expanding the forest's reach to some adjacent lands, but fears that spreading their forces too thin might break their hold over the forest.

 ## Trails

+- Old Logging Road, Fresh Spiderwebs
 - Merchant Road, Serpent Traces
 - Dry Riverbed, Tree Carvings
-- Old Logging Road, Fresh Spiderwebs
 - Treeline Heights, Stone Piles
 - Hunter's Track, Peripheral Images

 ### POIs

+### 1 - Petrified Campsite

+**Ruin**: _Petrified Campsite_, _self-obsessed sprite_ | **Entrance**

+At the forest edge is a dead **campfire** with piles of dark grey **bedding** on laid out close by.
+A **trail** to the North leads into the forest.

+- **Campfire**: No smoke or soot remains.
+  -
+- **Bedding**:
+  -
+- **Trail**: Long grooves in the rough shape of a tree trunk are cut into the ground.
+- Fine spiderwebs block the forest entry, as if no one had walked through in a long while.

-1 - Ruin: Petrified campsite, self-obsessed sprite (Entrance) 2 - Hazard: Sap Trap, Ghost Trapped in Crystal
+2 - Hazard: Sap Trap, Ghost Trapped in Crystal
-3 - Broken Crag (Landmark)
-4 - Shelter: Hermit's Hut, Presents a Ready Meal
+3 - Shelter: Hermit's Hut, Presents a Ready Meal
-5 - Shelter: Hut with legs, hunting is forbidden
+4 - Shelter: Hut with legs, hunting is forbidden
-6 - Monster: Grizzly, prowling
+5 - Monster: Grizzly, prowling
-7 - Ruins: Flooded monastery, broken portal
-8 - Hazard: Stinging Nettles, Highly localized weather 9 - Monster: Skeleton, scouting
+6 - Hazard: Stinging Nettles, Highly localized weather 7 - Monster: Skeleton, scouting
+8 - Ruins: Flooded monastery, broken portal
+9 - Hazard: Giant Spider Nest, bird spies
-10 - Shelter: Fishing hut, Occupied by army deserters (Exit) 11 - Hazard: Giant Spider Nest, bird spies
+10 - Shelter: Fishing hut, Occupied by army deserters (Exit)
-12 - Obsidian River (Landmark)